Whether you’ve been working hard for 30 years or are just three months into

 You can save early and save often for retirement, but something may happen that puts that savings at risk.
 Maybe your daughter’s college scholarship falls through.
 Or your aging father suddenly needs full-time care.
 Or your home value unexpectedly declines when you are ready to sell.
 At that point, you can either toss up your hands and say “That’s life!” (and it certainly is), or you can be thankful you prepared for this obstacle.

 Consider planning for the unexpected with a whole life insurance policy that builds cash value over time.
-Of course, one of the most important parts of life insurance is the death benefit, which protects your loved ones when you die.
-But, instead of digging into your retirement savings to pay for unforeseen expenses, you may be able to access the cash value3 in your whole life insurance policy to cover some of these costs.
-Or, later in life you may use your cash value to supplement a short fall in your retirement income.
+Of course, one of the most important parts of life insurance is the death benefit, which protects your loved ones by providing a financial benefit when you die.
+But, instead of digging into your retirement savings to pay for unforeseen expenses, you may be able to access the cash value in your whole life insurance policy to cover some of these costs.3 Or, later in life you may use your cash value to supplement a shortfall in your retirement income.